Nick Clegg says councils will keep business rates

 They are calculated and collected by local authorities, and at present are put into a central pool before being redistributed to all councils in the form of a grant.

-The grant is used to help fund local services like the police and fire brigade.'Over-centralised'
+The grant is used to help fund local services like the police and fire brigade.

 The government hopes the change will make councils less dependent on Whitehall funding.
 According to last year's spending review, total central government contributions to local government will fall by 26% in real terms over four years.